0-harshit-0/shunya/README.md

 # to-do
 - Multiple randomized ASCII art for the terminal.
 - Explore the NASA API.
-- Move the GenAI from utils.py to a specific folder.
 - Check if the bot can access activities and interact with them.
 Like, Blackjack.
+- combine webhook and bot to use discord as a server

 # credits